vantage-sh/docs.vantage.sh/docs/connecting_snowflake.md

 ## Connecting Your Snowflake Account

-Vantage integrates with your Snowflake account through a secure, read-only user that has access to Snowflake metadata tables.
+Vantage integrates with your Snowflake account through a secure, read-only user that has access to Snowflake usage tables.
 Optionally, see below for instructions on creating a specific schema for the Vantage user.

 Vantage requires read-only access to the following tables: